gpCAM is an advanced Gaussian process tool, combined with HPC function optimization.

 A Kriging-Based Approach to Autonomous Experimentation with Applications to X-Ray Scattering

-Many of the recent features are not published yet.
+Many of the recent features have not been published yet.
 The papers will be linked here soon.